Ek2100/FindMyPapers/readme.md

 3. Click the green **"Commit changes"** button.

 That's it!
-The website will automatically detect your newly added files and make them available to users.
+The website will automatically detect your newly added files, and once approved by a maintainer will be visible.

 **Pro-Tips for Organizing Files:**